wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 Customer Feedback:

-* Just bought this Genius Add-on…it’s going to save me hundreds of hours a year...
+* Just bought this Genius Add-on... it's going to save me hundreds of hours a year...
 * I find it extremely useful and very well done.
 * Great looking plugin! :D I would recommend your plugin to my customers and readers.
 * I just took a look at Smart Manager and it looks way awesome!